 As charming as Scenthounds are, they are typically smooth coated dogs of a distinctive look (with variations in size and bone), then walks in the Otterhound.
 The difference in appearance created by the dramatic rough coat, makes the inclusion of Otterhounds into the group called Scenthounds, seems unlikely, until you see them work.
 These dogs are enthusiastic, powerful, active, happy, stamina-filled and completely serious about their work when they are about it.
 Regardless, they are very even-tempered and delightful to be around.
 An extremely rare breed with estimates placing the total population worldwide at less than 1000.
 The adoring fanciers do need to acknowledge that the large shaggy feet do tend to track in leaves and dirt and the shaggy face tends to collect whatever it is dragged through.
 The voice of this large dog is not well suited for neighborhoods with neighbors nearby who value their peace.
 Still, those fanciers recognize their treasure and guard it with great enthusiasm, just as the Otterhound deserves.

+Colors: all common hound colors.
+Not allowed: white dog with separate black and tan patches or liver and white.
 Coat type: Long, dense rough, harsh, broken and waterproof (slightly oily) outercoat (not wiry).
 Softer hair on head and lower legs natural.
 Dense, soft undercoat.

 Overall Appearance: Large, strongly built dog with distinctive rough coat, loose movement and large feet.